brettwhite-git/bitbasis-public/README.md

 #### Optional Fields
 - Fee Amount and Fee Currency
-- From/To addresses or exchange names
+- From/To wallet addresses or exchange names
+- Transaction Hash
 - Comments or notes

 ### CSV Templates